 Anger at having to smile despite discomfort.

-Annoyance that this is the way biology works.
+Annoyance or shame that this is the way our biology functions.

 Relief at an empty uterus.

 The birth-control user’s betrayal…

 “You’re using protection, right?”
 I asked my friend, who lives in Texas with her boyfriend.
 We were chatting on the phone about the state’s new law which bans abortions later than 6 weeks.

 “Yea, yea, I’m on the pill,” she told me.
 “Don’t worry.”

 “Might want to stock up on pregnancy tests anyways,” I said, half-joking.